 Grab the ad-free, printable PDF pattern.
 Download and print at home, or view on your computer, tablet, or smartphone.

-Materials You’ll Need
+Supplies You’ll Need

-Smaller or Larger Pumpkins: You can substitute other types of yarn to change the size of your pumpkin.
+Making Smaller or Larger Pumpkins: You can substitute other types of yarn to change the size of your pumpkin.
 Choose a DK or Sport weight for a smaller pumpkin.
 Choose a bulky yarn or even a super-bulky weight yarn for a larger pumpkin.
 Whichever weight yarn you choose, make sure to use a crochet hook that’s one or two sizes smaller than you’d normally use.
 (Check out this crochet hook size chart for more info.)

 Skill Level